[?] Subscribe To This Site

 A design wall is essential to all quilters and every quilter uses some form of design area.
 It is an area where quilters can lay out their quilt pieces or block to get an overall view of how it looks before it is sewn together.
 In the early stages most use either a table top, bed top or floor for the larger projects.

-A design wall can be as simple as a large square of flannel fabric (a bed sheet will work) or batting, to as complex as covering hardwood with suitable fabric and attaching it to a wall or a frame.
+A design space can be as simple as a large square of flannel fabric (a bed sheet will work) or batting, to as complex as covering hardwood with suitable fabric and attaching it to a wall or a frame.

 Photo courtesy of Heidi Elliott